 Medication requests & repeats SHORTCUT ivy.gs/covid-repeats

-Getting your repeat prescription (use any of the six methods below)
+Getting your repeat prescription (use any of the seven methods below)

 Download an information poster on ordering responsibly during the coronavirus pandemic.